easter

 Scott Pace

-Dr. Pace serves as the Dean of The College at Southeastern and Associate Professor of Pastoral Ministry and Preaching at Southeastern Baptist Theological Seminary.
+Dr. Pace serves as Provost, Dean of Graduate Studies, and Professor of Preaching and Pastoral Ministry at Southeastern Baptist Theological Seminary.
 He has served in pastoral ministry for over 20 years in a variety of full-time and interim capacities in three states.
 He speaks regularly at conferences and training events that seek to equip pastors and church leaders.
 Prior to his vocational calling, Scott served in the corporate world as an accountant and the private sector as a business manager.
 He and his wife, Dana, have been married since 1999 and have four children – Gracelyn, Tyler, and Tessa, and Cassie.

 Never miss an episode, article, or study.